 When people in general – and in particular people with ASD – end up in a stressful situation, they often respond according to one of the following two stereotyped patterns of behaviour:

-Water (too watery): too compliant towards others, not being able to assert oneself very well, avoiding behaviour).
+Water (too watery): too compliant towards others, not being able to assert oneself very well, and avoidance behaviour.

 In both cases there is a risk that people are not able to stay close to their own feeling and that they will “lose themselves”.
 The Rock and Water program shows, first in a physical way, that both strategies have their value, but that this depends on the situation.
 The behavior is not rejected, but extended through exploration of alternatives.